flatcap/vim-piper/README.md

 ## License

-Copyright (c) Richard Russon (flatcap).
+Copyright &copy; Richard Russon (flatcap).
-Distributed under the same terms as Vim itself.
+Distributed under the GPLv3 <http://fsf.org/>
-See `:help license`.

 ## See also